manuelkiessling/simplecd/README.md

  * `run-e2e-tests-for-production`

 The names probably speak for themselves.
-These files must be placed in a subfolder of you project's repository named `_simplecd`, and must be set to executable.
+These files must be placed in a subfolder of your project's repository named `_simplecd`, and must be set to executable.

 SimpleCD will try to execute each step by executing these scripts in the order